usnistgov/BF/content/en/Info/Contact/BF Contact.md

 </br></br>

 `Important Note:`</br>
 Any BF application publication that lists classes not futured on this website is a misrepresentation of BF.
-When I doubt, please [seek guidance from the BF PI](/BF/info/contact/bf-contact) to avoid spreading misinformation.
+If in doubt, please [seek guidance from the BF PI](/BF/info/contact/bf-contact) to avoid spreading misinformation.